nephaste/VLCplayer-AppImage/README.md

 * intel  "vaapi"(libva )
 * AMD    "vaapi" and "vdpau"

+## features not activated
+* chromecast:"protobuf" bug in gnutls-bin, preventing it from working correctly (during the build the binary was segfaulting)on Ubuntu xenial https://trac.videolan.org/vlc/ticket/18329
+* crystalhd: unusble without firmware (#934242)
+* d3d11va: Windows only
+* decklink: not in Debian/Ubuntu xenial
+* directx: Windows only
+* dxva2: Windows only
+* fluidlite: fluidsynth is enabled
+* freerdp: scheduled for removal (#888323)
+* goom: not in Debian/Ubuntu xenial
+* gst-decode: not needed when having libavcodec
+* libtar: security issue (#737534)
+* macosx : MacOX only
+* mfx: currently not supported on Linux
+* opencv: developer plugin not required by end users
+* projectm: broken
+* schroedinger: removed from Debian (#845037)
+* sparkle: MacOS X only
+* telx: incompatible with zvbi
+* vpx: not needed when having libavcodec
+* vsxu: not in Debian/Ubuntu xenial
+* wasapi: Windows only

 ## Credits
 This repo is mainly based on the work of [icflorescu](https://github.com/icflorescu/vlc-3-appimage), [Anupam Basak](https://github.com/anupam-git/vlc-appimage) and [darealshinji](https://github.com/darealshinji/vlc-AppImage).